nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 05 - Handling Ordinary Files.markdown

 ##

-07. By executing the following command-line:
+07. By executing the following command line:

 	`cd ; mv a temp ; mv temp/a . ; rmdir temp`

-	Individual commands in the above command-line are described below:
+	Individual commands in the above command line are described below:

 	-	`cd`: Changes the working directory to the user's home directory.